uncle-ben-devel/hskanner3d/README.md

 *   and add
 ```
     @reboot sudo python3.7 /home/pi/00_lighting_control/lighting_receiver.py
+    @reboot sudo service ntp stop && sudo ntpd -gq && sudo service ntp start
 ```
 *   or equivalent, then save and exit.
+The second line is to force a NTP synchronization at boot which is required for compound pi synchronized capture.
 *   next, we will remove the static IP we set for easy SSH.
 Execute
 ```
     sudo nano /etc/dhcpcd.conf